OpenGATE/Gate/docs/source_and_particle_management.rst

 ^^^^^^^^^^^^^^^^^

 ``/gate/source/NAME/setElectronCaptureProbabilities p1 p2 ... pn``
    Probability that the positron is lost by electron capture and no annihilation vertex is produced for a given component.
 If this command is omitted, all probabilities default to ``0``.
-Values are clamped to the ``[0, 1]`` range.
+Values are restricted to the ``[0, 1]`` range.

 ``/gate/source/NAME/setMeanPositronRange r1 r2 ... rn unit``
    Mean positron range for each component.
 When this command is set, the annihilation vertex is shifted with an isotropic 3D Gaussian whose mean displacement matches the supplied range.